janumedia/react-redux-basic/README.md

-# React + Redux Async Middleware Example
+# React + Redux Async Middleware using redux-thunk Example

-This repo provide an example using React + Redux + Async middleware
+This repo provide an example using React + Redux + Async middleware using `redux-thunk`

 # Project Setup